-Illicit substance use and misuse has both increased the demand for behavioral health services and exacerbated the behavioral health workforce shortage across the county.
-Treatment resource gaps are especially acute in rural communities, due to fewer treatment providers; lack of specialty substance abuse treatment options, including medication-assisted treatment; limited transportation resources; and greater travel distances to access care.
-Telehealth services are a powerful tool that can help communities close treatment gaps through electronic and telecommunication technologies that deliver substance abuse and recovery services.
+Illicit substance use and misuse has both increased the demand for behavioral health services and exacerbated the behavioral health workforce shortage across the country.
+Treatment resource gaps are especially acute in rural communities, due to fewer treatment providers; lack of specialty substance use and misuse treatment options, including medication-assisted treatment; limited transportation resources; and greater travel distances to access care.
+Telehealth services are a powerful tool that can help communities close treatment gaps through electronic and telecommunication technologies that deliver substance use and misuse and recovery services.
 In rural communities, in particular, telehealth can help individuals access clinical services and medication-assisted treatment, learn relapse prevention skills, and receive peer recovery support services.
 Improving the capacity of rural communities relies on strategic partnerships and collaborations that utilize technologies and other community resources to enhance treatment capacity and quality.

 COSSAP supports activities that:

-COSSAP GRANTEES BUILDING CAPACITY IN UNDERSERVED REGIONS IMPACTED BY THE SUBSTANCE ABUSE EPIDEMIC
+COSSAP GRANTEES BUILDING CAPACITY IN UNDERSERVED REGIONS IMPACTED BY THE SUBSTANCE USE AND MISUSE EPIDEMIC

 The Tlingit and Haida Comprehensive Opioid Abuse Prevention and Intervention Project will plan, develop, and implement a civil diversion program though the Tlingit and Haida Court that targets Native families in southeast Alaska impacted by opioid abuse.
 The project will utilize a stakeholder consultation model for completing assessment, capacity building, and strategic planning necessary to implement and sustain a comprehensive, culturally competent diversion program and system.